An averaging principle for diffusions in foliated spaces: Introduction and set-up

-Our results generalize the recent approach by X.M.
-Li \cite{Li} on an averaging principle for a completely integrable stochastic Hamiltonian system.
-In that article, as in the classical approach, see e.g. \cite{V-Arnold}, Li has explored the benefits of a well structured geometrical coordinates in the state space given by the coordinates of the Liouville torus; these benefits include vanishing It\^o-Stratonovich correction terms besides also vanishing covariant derivative of Hamiltonian vector fields in tangent directions to the leaves.
+Our results generalize the recent approach by Li \cite{Li} on an averaging principle for a completely integrable stochastic Hamiltonian system.
+In this article, as in the classical approach (see, e.g., \cite{V-Arnold}), Li has explored the benefits of well-structured geometrical coordinates in the state space given by the coordinates of the Liouville torus; these benefits include vanishing It\^o--Stratonovich correction terms besides also vanishing covariant derivative of Hamiltonian vector fields in tangent directions to the leaves.
 We prove here that an averaging principle also holds in a generalized geometrical scope, so that this averaging phenomenon occurs independently of symplectic structures (but with possibly slower rates of convergence).
-Comparing to Li's previous result \cite[Lemma 3.2]{Li}, where the estimates contain a term of order $1/ \sqrt{t}$, our corresponding estimates in Lemma \ref{lemaequi2} are continuous at $\epsilon = t=0$.
-Some of the rates of convergence of \cite[Lemma 3.1]{Li} is recovered as particular cases in Corollaries \ref{Corolario_1} and \ref{Corolario_2}.
-In the main result, we show that in the average, the approximation goes to zero with order $\epsilon^\alpha + \eta ( |\ln \epsilon|^{-\frac{\beta}{p}})$, where $\eta$ is the rate of convergence of the unperturbed system to the ergodic average on the leaves, $\beta \in (0,1/2)$ and $\alpha \in (0,1)$.
-So that, depending on $\eta$, convergences rate can be much faster or much slower than in \cite{Li}.
+Compared to Li's previous result (\cite{Li}, Lemma~3.2), where the estimates contain a term of order $1/ \sqrt{t}$, our corresponding estimates in Lemma~\ref{lemaequi2} are continuous at $\varepsilon= t=0$.
+Some of the rates of convergence of \cite{Li}, Lemma~3.1, are recovered as particular cases in Corollaries \ref{Corolario_1} and \ref{Corolario_2}.
+In the main result, we show that in the average, the approximation goes to zero with order $\varepsilon^\alpha+ \eta( |\ln\varepsilon|^{-{\beta}/{p}})$, where $\eta$ is the rate of convergence of the unperturbed system to the ergodic average on the leaves, $\beta\in(0,1/2)$ and $\alpha\in(0,1)$, so that, depending on $\eta$, convergences rate can be much faster or much slower than in \cite{Li}.